 DATAGROUP covers all IT aspects for its medium and large sized customers, including cloud enablement, leveraging Amazon Web Services (AWS) and Microsoft Azure environments.
-An increasing number of DATAGROUP customers rely on SAP implementations, and the support and management of entire SAP landscapes is DATAGROUP’s core competence.
+And all of this needs a secure and reliable network infrastructure.

 DATAGROUP faces the challenge of operating both its internal networks and those of its customers in a secure and predictable manner.
 It must ensure that customers can view the status of their equipment, while at the same time ensuring complete separation from other customer environments.
 Devices from various vendors must be managed and monitored.
 A visualization of all devices and topologies is key to understanding relations and reducing MTTR (mean time to repair).
 Dashboards and reports are also required for both the internal network and for the individual customers.
 These contain not only monitoring information but also data about the performance and traffic flows of the network applications.
 A central management and patching of the devices and a central backup of the network configuration must also be possible.

 In addition, DATAGROUP must ensure that the environment complies with their own and external security guidelines, thus ensuring security always.
 Another key requirement for a new solution is the ability to analyze the network environment with a detailed root cause analysis to determine what caused a failure.